NotMyMajor/MATLAB-Transcription-with-Python-and-Google/README.md

 8. Change the paths for your download of the Python script folder.
 (Lines 49 and 50 in the GoogleSpeech2TextPipeline.m file.)
 9. Change the path to your Google Cloud authorization JSON file.
 (Line 60 in the GoogleSpeech2TextPipeline.m file.)
 10. Change the name of the bucket to the name of your Google Cloud Storage bucket.
 (Line 56 in the GoogleSpeech2TextPipeline.m file.) *Bucket names are unique identifiers, so make sure to use **just** the name of the bucket. **NOT** gs://your_bucket_name. **JUST** your_bucket_name.*

+Once all of that is complete, you should be ready to fire up MATLAB and run GoogleSpeech2TextPipeline.m.
+If you've set up everything correctly, it should work!